nchain/nchain/INSTALL.md

 ================

-See docs/build-*.md for instructions on building the various elements of the WaykiChain Core reference implementation of WaykiChain.
+See docs/build-*.md for instructions on building the various elements of the nchain Core reference implementation of nchain.